Trauma Denial: Why It Can Help and Hurt Your Healing

 Even if you’ve sought help in the past, aspects of unresolved trauma can resurface or those aspects that were never really addressed can emerge.
 It doesn’t mean therapy didn’t help.
 Healing trauma is a process, and healing is not linear.
 Sometimes we heal in steps, but we can and do heal.

-Aside from professional support, taking care of you is equally as important.
+Aside from professional support, taking care of yourself is equally as important.
 Self-help strategies can help you to nurture your body, your mind, and your spirit, all aspects of holistically healing your trauma.

 Some self-help strategies to try include: